gvwilson/fiction/santas/index.md

 that played on repeat in the dining hall, none of which involved ray guns or santas wondering if they were really elves.

+[^p-word]: *Not* "patients" and *definitely* not "prisoners".
+Finner was told very firmly several times that nobody used the "p" words in The Building.

 "When we break out—"
 Zubi paused for a moment to chew a particularly tough piece of jello.